An overview of the functionality provided by the App SDK

 Our app needs:

-only call custom app server functions, which can communicate with the outside
+app server functions, which can communicate with the outside world via

 .